LeifEtter/bachelor-thesis_gen-ai-for-a11y/searchTerms.md

   OR
   ("Abstract":"web accessibility" OR "Abstract":"bvi" OR "Abstract":"blind and visual impairment" OR "Abstract":"blind and visually impaired" OR "Abstract":"blind or visually impaired" OR "Abstract":"blind" OR "Abstract":"blindness" OR "Abstract":"screen reader" OR "Abstract":"screen readers" OR "Abstract":"WCAG")
 )

+### For Springer Nature

+// KEYWORDS FIELD
+("generative ai" OR "gen ai" OR "gen-ai" OR "generative artificial intelligence" OR "LLM*" OR "Large Language Model*" OR "artificial intelligence" OR "AI") AND ("web accessibility" OR "bvi" OR "blind and visual impairment" OR "blind and visually impaired" OR "blind" OR "blindness" OR "screen reader*" OR "WCAG")

+// TITLE FIELD
+("generative ai" OR "gen ai" OR "gen-ai" OR "generative artificial intelligence" OR "LLM*" OR "Large Language Model*" OR "artificial intelligence" OR "AI") AND ("web accessibility" OR "bvi" OR "blind and visual impairment" OR "blind and visually impaired" OR "blind" OR "blindness" OR "screen reader*" OR "WCAG")

+### FOR bdlp

+// NOTE: dblp doesn't allow for combined search terms, so single search queries were used generative ai accessibility generative ai visually impaired ai visually impaired

 For JSTOR

 ("generative ai" OR "gen ai" OR "gen-ai" OR "LLM*" OR "Large Language Model*") AND ("web accessibility" OR "bvi" OR "blind and visual impairment" OR "blind and visually impaired" OR "blind" OR "blindness" OR "screen reader*" OR "WCAG")